garywiz/chaperone/doc/source/ref/command-line.rst

 .. option:: --default-home directory

-   This option is meaningful only when used in combination with :ref:`--create-user <option.create-user>` and specifies the home diretory to use if the user's home directory does not exist.
+   This option is meaningful only when used in combination with :ref:`--create-user <option.create-user>` and specifies the home directory to use if the user's home directory does not exist.

    This switch can be useful if a user's home directory may optionally be mounted as part of a volume mount, or if no such mount is provided, the user directory can default to an